Winter hours October to March

 The Garfield County Landfill near Rifle is open from 8 a.m. to 4 p.m., Monday through Saturday.

 Recycling can be brought over to the Garfield County Landfill on County Road 246 in Rifle, creating a one-stop shop for residents dumping trash at the site.
 The recycling center on Highway 6 is closed.

 SUMMER: The landfill is open 8 am to 4 pm seven days a week in the summer.
 Summer hours begin April 1 every year.
 State regulations require that landfills close during periods of high winds, so call 970-625-2516 before heading to the landfill on windy days.

 WINTER: Winter hours are observed from October through March.
 Beginning October 1 the facility is open from 8 am to 4 pm, Monday through Saturday.
 The Garfield County Landfill is closed Friday and Saturday, December 24 -25, and again on Saturday, January 1, for the holidays.

 Please note that dead animals must be delivered to the scale house by 3 p.m.
 Customers are required to be unloaded by 4 p.m.

-The landfill will be closed on Garfield County designated holidays.
+The landfill may be closed on Garfield County designated holidays.

 Landfill earns innovation award